stackpath/terraform-provider-stackpath/website/docs/r/compute_network_allocation_claim.html.markdown

 # stackpath\_compute\_network\_allocation\_claim

-IP allocation claim used to claim IP from an allocation to network interfaces of StackPath computing workloads.
+IP allocation claim is used to claim an IP address from an allocation and bind it to a named resource such as a network interface of StackPath computing workloads.

 ## Example Usage